 - Morning trap

-Why should avoid the initial move for entry (morning rap)?
+Why should we avoid the initial move for entry (morning rap)?

-The “Morning Specials” is composed of two scenarios that can trap novice traders to believe the market is moving in one direction, but in fact, reversal is just around the corner.
+The “Morning Specials” comprises two scenarios that can trap novice traders into believing the market is moving in one direction.
+Still, in fact, reversal is just around the corner.

-- Often you see price is moving in one direction very strongly from the opening bell.
-The momentum is so strong, that it creates a parabolic curve.
+- Often, you see the price moving in one direction very strongly from the opening bell.
+The momentum is so strong that it creates a parabolic curve.
 It makes you regret not entering early.
-But don’t get trapped, this parabolic move often gets reversed.
-The psychology behind this is that trend is healthy when it’s made of average trend bars closing near the extremes, consecutiveness, and small corrections.
-But when the momentum gets out of control, such as a parabolic curve with gigantic bars without pullbacks, control has to be restored.
+But don’t get trapped.
+This parabolic move often gets reversed.
+The psychology behind this is that a trend is healthy when it’s made of average trend bars closing near the extremes, consecutiveness, and small corrections.
+But control has to be restored when the momentum gets out of control, such as a parabolic curve with gigantic bars without pullbacks.
 Too fast and too big is a problem because there is no consistency.
 The market is balanced, where both bulls and bears can profit.
 If the price is only favoring one side, resistance will be met.
 Keep this in mind when you see volatile movement in the early morning.
 When you see clear signs of failure or exhaustion, counter them.

-- To test the selling power of the public also who long now wind and exit
+- To test the selling power of the public who long now wind and exit

-- The stock which in turn is demanded by the operator and gives him a chance to buy a little long stock and put out some long orders.
+- The stock the operator demands gives him a chance to buy a little long stock and put out some long orders.

 The initial indication of the trend change